-You need to configure a task to run c:\p4\common\bin\sync-replica.ps1 <instance> every day.
-The task should be set up to run after the master server finishes running daily-backup.ps1.
-Be sure to give it some buffer for the length of time it takes the master to run that script is likely to become gradually longer over time.
+You need to configure a task to run c:\p4\1\bin\sync\replica.bat every day except the day that weekly\backup.bat runs on the master.
+(Normally Saturday) The task should be set up to run after the master server finishes running daily\backup.bat.
+Be sure to give it some buffer for the length of time it takes the master to run daily\backup.bat to grow over time.